JonBeardDev/restaurant-reservation/README.md

 ## Features
 ### Reservation Management
 1. Create new reservations: From the navbar, select "New Reservation", which will prompt a screen that allows the user to enter customer details for the reservation.
-    - Dates are automatically limited to only those days the restaurant is open (demo site is closed on Tuesdays)
+    - Dates are automatically limited to only those days the restaurant is open (demo site restaurant is closed on Tuesdays)
-    - Times are limited to opening hours - up to an hour before closing (demo site is open from 10:30am to 10pm)
+    - Times are limited to opening hours - up to an hour before closing (demo site restaurant is open from 10:30am to 10pm)
     - Contact number field automatically adds and removes dashes for ease of use in correct formatting.

 ![image of the reservation form, including blank fields for first and last name, contact number, reservation date and time, and number of guests](/front-end/src/images/New-Reservation.png)